Student-Life-Programs/smart-events-api/README.md

 # SmartEvents API
 The SmartEvents API is a RESTful API servicing resources to all projects inside the SmartEvents suite.
 Node Express server hosted in an AWS EC2 instance with a local MongoDB.

-See the [docs](https://github.com/CreativeSolutionsGroup/smart-events-api/tree/master/docs) directory to get started with using the API.
+See the [docs](https://github.com/CreativeSolutionsGroup/smart-events-api/tree/master/docs) directory to get started!